kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 We can see this when we see the liberal use of numbers in the Dhamma.
 The Buddha makes lists of factors, and uses numbers to organise them.
 The Buddha also uses striking similes, which are essentially images, to highlight teachings, and which aid in memory.
 These similes are often associated with stock passages in the canon, which is another layer of embedded association.
 There is also a lot of repetition in the suttas, which would have been helpful in memorisation.
 The Pāli language itself is beautifully lyrical and lends well to assimilation and rhyme, and the cadence and rhythm of core passages have a lyrical and almost song-like quality to them, which of course connects to the mind's love of sound.

 The structure of the canon itself, could also be described as fractal.
 A fractal is a mathematically generated geometrical shape, like the Mandelbrot set.
 Most fractals have some sort of self-similarity, which means that you continue to see the same shapes and patterns as you continue to zoom in on any part of the shape.
 Check out an example [here](https://xaos-project.github.io/).
-This structure is very different from a Cartesian or linear model, and I suspect that it's very intentional as it dovetails neatly with mnemonics, which can also be used in this way.
+This structure is very different from a Cartesian or linear model, and I suspect that it's very intentional the Dhamma is structured this way, as it dovetails neatly with mnemonics, which can also be used in this way.

 When you build memory palaces you will quickly find that you can link them together in any number of ways.
 Let's say you make a memory palace called 'eightfold path'.
 It's a large building that you want to use to remember teachings for each factor of the eightfold path, and it has eight rooms, one for each factor.